Skip to main content

 § 2-11-9 BUDGET PROPOSAL - PRINTING AND INDEXING.

-[The budget proposal shall be printed and indexed prior to its submittal to the Council.]
-Sufficient [printed] copies [requested prior by City Council,] of the budget proposal shall be prepared [by City Administration] to allow for distribution to members of the Council, City department heads, and other interested parties as may be deemed reasonable by the Chief Administrative Officer or [their] [his] designee [no later than three (3) calendar days after submission of the proposed budget].
+Sufficient printed copies requested prior by City Council, of the budget proposal shall be prepared by City Administration to allow for distribution to members of the Council, City department heads, and other interested parties as may be deemed reasonable by the Chief Administrative Officer or their designee no later than three (3) calendar days after submission of the proposed budget.

 § 2-11-10 CONSIDERATION OF BUDGET PROPOSAL BY THE COUNCIL.

-(A) After receiving the budget proposal from the Mayor, the Council shall schedule at least three public hearings [regarding its adoption, as the Committee of the Whole.] [on it.
-Any fee or rate adjustment proposal for the upcoming fiscal year and projected revenue requirements for the following two fiscal years shall be submitted to the Council at the same time as the budget proposal].
-As a result of its deliberations and the information gathered at the public hearings, the Council may amend the budget proposal at any time prior to May 31.
+(A) After receiving the budget proposal from the Mayor, the Council shall schedule at least three public hearings regarding its adoption, as the Committee of the Whole.
+As a result of its deliberations and the information gathered at the public hearings, the Council may amend the budget proposal at any time prior to May 31st.
 If the Council fails to approve a budget within that time limit, the budget proposal as submitted by the Mayor is deemed approved.

-(B) The Mayor or [their] [his] representative shall be present at all public hearings on the budget proposal and fee or rate adjustment proposals.
-The Chief Administrative Officer, or [their] [his] representative, shall be available to the Council at its request during any of its deliberations on the budget proposal.
+(B) The Mayor or their representative shall be present at all public hearings on the budget proposal and fee or rate adjustment proposals.
+The Chief Administrative Officer, or their representative, shall be available to the Council at its request during any of its deliberations on the budget proposal.

 § 2-11-11 CONFERENCE COMMITTEE ON THE BUDGET.

-(A) [Per Article VII: Section 6 of the City Charter, a] Conference Committee on the Budget shall meet to help resolve any disagreements between the Mayor and the Council concerning the City budget.
-The Conference Committee on the Budget shall consist [of six members, three of whom shall be designated by the Mayor and three of whom shall be designated by the Council.] [of the members of the Budget Review Committee.]
+(A) Per Article VII: Section 6 of the City Charter, a Conference Committee on the Budget shall meet to help resolve any disagreements between the Mayor and the Council concerning the City budget.
+The Conference Committee on the Budget shall consist of six members, three of whom shall be designated by the Mayor and three of whom shall be designated by the Council.

 (1) Issues presented to the Conference Committee on the Budget should be of a significant or critical nature concerning the City Budget;